 Safe Sleep program

-See the dashboard below for the number of Safe Sleep programs and guests.
+This dashboard shows the number of active Safe Sleep programs and guests.

 Some tent spaces allow for couples.
 So, there might be more individuals than tent spaces.

 Even after expanding the shelter system, we do not have enough shelter spaces to meet the needs of our community.
 Also, there may be people who are uncomfortable coming into a shelter for many reasons.